Lightnet/libretro_core_glad_lua/README.md

     - Check core.log in the project root for detailed logs.
     - Use RetroArch’s verbose output (--verbose).

-## Extending the Core

-1. Add Textures:
-    - Use stb_image.h to load PNG images.
-    - Update shaders to sample textures (see previous responses).

-2. Complex Animations:
-    - Move or rotate the quad based on animation_time.

-3. Multiple Quads:
-    - Render additional quads with different colors/positions.

-4. Save States:
-    - Implement retro_serialize/retro_unserialize to save animation_time and color.

 # Credits:

 This project was developed with the help of the following resources and references: